discos/doc/developer/protocols/backends.rst

 cal-on [interleave=0]
 ~~~~~~~~~~~~~~~~~~~~~

-Activate the noise diode for calibration purposes.
-The commands takes in input
+Activate the noise diode for calibration purposes using a cal switching
-one mandatory parameter:
+acquisition mode.
+The command takes in input one mandatory parameter:

   * **interleave** the number of backend samples to be acquired with the mark
     on and off alternatively.
 If **0** is given (default) as parameter the mark
-    is always off
+    is always off, this can be used to turn the fast mark off.

 Handling Errors
 ===============